jwdeque/Cor-Tempus/README.md

 ### Data field

 The field at the bottom is used to display heart rate, steps or calories.

-On watches that support floor counting it will support that metric as well.
+On watches that support floor counting it may display that metric as well.

 **Tap and hold** to show current data field type.